-Renting a Jeep is a guide way to truly see the Outer Banks because they can go in all of the 4X4 beaches that the Outer Banks offers.
+Renting a Jeep is a fantastic way to truly see the Outer Banks because they can go to all of the 4X4 beaches that the Outer Banks offers.
 Outer Banks Jeep Rentals is centrally located on the Outer Banks, in Kill Devil Hills.
 So, it’s a perfect location to reach 4×4 beaches anywhere along the banks.

 This beach access has ample parking and outdoor showers.
 Grab a book and enjoy the beautiful beach.

-Another rainy day or night time activity; head over to Kill Devil Hills Movie Theatre and watch a feature film before calling it a night.
+For another rainy day or nighttime activity; head over to Kill Devil Hills Movie Theatre and watch a feature film before calling it a night.

-A super fun and unique thing to do while in Kill Devil Hills is to head to head over to Outer Banks Olive Oil Co to sample a variety of olive oil and vinaigrette flavors.
+One of the most fun and unique things to do in Kill Devil Hills with kids is to head over to Outer Banks Olive Oil Co to sample a variety of olive oil and vinaigrette flavors.
+This may seem like a strange recommendation for children.
+However, if you are traveling with young kids, letting them chow down on some bread while you sample the different offerings, is a great way to enjoy yourself while traveling with young children.
 Bringing home an unusual and delicious vinaigrette is a cool and unique souvenir to bring home from your trip to Kill Devil Hills.